Kristina01111000/WordPressTheme/README.md

 		-> figure out how to make color stretch across screen and not mess with side bar To Do:
-	-> add  pictures -> stockphotos? how to on extras page -> finding good pictures is going to be the hard part -> no background photos underneath text, just wrapped and as breaks -> make accordions with a read more section to make home page not super long -> add join now sections throughout page (3 or 4) not after every section -> members side bar or menu?
+	-> add  pictures -> stockphotos? how to on extras page -> make accordions with a read more section to make home page not super long -> add join now sections throughout page (3 or 4) not after every section -> members side bar or menu?